 Sizing is the first step in deciding which undercounter ice maker is best for your operation.
 Some are designed to be used in small suites to provide ice for just a few drinks at a time.
 Others produce several hundred pounds of ice and can be used in operations as large as grocery store delis.

-To determine how much ice your machine needs to produce, consider what you will be using your machine for and how many customers you serve in a 24 hour period.
+To determine how much ice your machine needs to produce, consider what you will be using your mini ice machine for and how many customers you serve in a 24 hour period.
 Read our ice machine buyer's guide to find out how much ice your machine needs to produce.
 These models can create anywhere from 44 pounds of ice per day for the smallest swing-open door model to 772 in the largest flake ice model.